taichi-dev/taichi/docs/syntax_sugars.rst

 Aliases
 -------------------------------------------------------

 Creating aliases for global variables and functions with cumbersome names can sometimes improve readability.
-In Taichi, this can be done by assigning kernel and function local variables with ``ti.static()``, which forces Taichi to use standard python pointer assignement.
+In Taichi, this can be done by assigning kernel and function local variables with ``ti.static()``, which forces Taichi to use standard python pointer assignment.

 For example, consider the simple kernel: